+To find out about upcoming training or book your place, visit Library Services Events.
 We provide training, teaching modules and inductions in digital scholarship skills including digitisation, games design and data mining.
 Undergraduate and postgraduates students and all UoB staff are welcome.
 If you have no affiliation with the university of Bristol, but would like to attend, please contact us to discuss.
-Please email us for dates, to be added to a waiting list or for more information.
+Detailed outlines of our standard training sessions are given below.
+Some training is by request only (see below).

 As a group, we’ll be using hand-held structured light scanners to capture real world objects and locations.
 This session will not cover the editing or sharing of 3D models, once captured.
 These are covered in our other workshops.
 No student equipment/software is required.